Paper wasp: Behavior

 Unlike yellowjackets and hornets, which can be very aggressive, polistine paper wasps will generally only attack if they themselves or their nest are threatened.
 Their territoriality can lead to attacks on people, and their stings are quite painful and – like all venomous animals – can produce a potentially fatal anaphylactic reaction in some individuals.
 A study conducted on European paper wasps (Polistes dominula) concluded that wasps with brighter aposematic colors are more venomous, because they have larger venom glands, and offer a stronger warning signal to organisms threatening the nest.

-Most wasps are beneficial in their natural habitat, and are critically important in natural biocontrol.
-Paper wasps feed on nectar and other insects, including caterpillars, flies, and beetle larvae.
+Most wasps are beneficial in their natural habitat and are critically important in natural biocontrol.
+Paper wasps feed on sugars like nectar, aphid honeydew and the sugary liquid produced by their larvae.
 Because they are a known pollinator and feed on known garden pests, paper wasps are often considered to be beneficial by gardeners.